The Unbearable Lightness of Being

 It is thus clear to me that he over-reacted somewhat on this issue.

-I understand an over-abundance of precaution, but how do we overcome this issue and get the ablation done?
+I understand an over-abundance of precaution, but how do we overcome this issue and get the fix done?

 I am sure this is frustrating as hell for all parties concerned including the heart electrical guy.